git/git.github.io/rev_news/drafts/edition-72.md

 * [[PATCH 0/5] Support for commits signed by multiple algorithms](https://lore.kernel.org/git/20210111003740.1319996-1-sandals@crustytoothpaste.net/)

-  Brian M Carlson sent a patch series to allow verifying signed commits and tags when using multiple hash algorithms.
-This is a follow up from Brian's multi-year work on supporting the SHA-256 hash algorithm in Git, to deal with the fact that the original SHA-1 algorithm is becoming more and more outdated and insecure.
+  brian m. carlson sent a patch series to allow verifying signed commits and tags when using multiple hash algorithms.
+This is a follow up from brian's multi-year work on supporting the SHA-256 hash algorithm in Git, to deal with the fact that the original SHA-1 algorithm is becoming more and more outdated and insecure.